Sponsored by Visit Florida

 This is also a good spot to spy a West Indian Manatee or a Loggerhead Sea Turtle (one of the most concentrated spots for these sightings in the world).
 More sea turtles nest in Manasota Florida than anywhere else on the Gulf Coast, particularly the threatened Loggerhead sea turtle.

 You can hire paddle boards and kayaks from the park’s entrance.
-The most popular route is to kayak along the mangrove habitat of Lemon Bay towards Stumps Pass and out into the Gulf of Mexico.
+The most popular route is to kayak along the mangrove habitat of Lemon Bay towards Stump Pass and out into the Gulf of Mexico.

 There are also two uninhabited islands just east of Stumps Pass you can paddle around.